 In fact, the only reason to do this operation in such an office or clinic setting is to save on overhead and make more money on the procedure.
 We do not condone this common practice.
 Furthermore, if cost is the important issue (and it is for many people), it is far less cost effective to have a “vasovasostomy” that fails, with significant pain and swelling afterwards, than to just do it right in the proper hospital setting the first time.

 The next big trap is that clinics that cannot perform the delicate microsurgery required, will suggest you do sperm retrieval and IVF (in vitro fertilization) instead of vasectomy reversal.
-We have nothing against sperm retrieval and IVF, since it is our center at St. Luke’s Hospital that actually invented it in 1987, over 20 years ago.
+We have nothing against sperm retrieval and IVF, since it is our center that actually invented it in 1987, over 20 years ago.
 However, we invented it as a second choice approach for those in whom a reversal was not possible because of a complete absence of the vas deferens.
 Otherwise, it is so much nicer just to have one operation that restores your original fertility, without your wife having to go through months and months of painful injections involved in IVF, with a pregnancy rate lower than what you would achieve through natural intercourse once you have had a successful reversal.